-You can now customize the template the violation is using in the Connection Profile section.
+You can now customize the security event template from the Connection Profile section.
 Simply select your connection profile and then go in the Files tab.

-You can then modify the template violations/generic.html so it displays additional information.
+You can then modify the template security_events/generic.html so it displays additional information.

-You can also customize this violation in the Violations section of the administration interface.
+You can also customize this security event from the Security Events section of the administration interface.
 Refer to the PacketFence Administration Guide for additional information about this.